Garschke/morse-coder/README.md

 2. Commit your changes: git commit -m 'Add new feature'
 3. Push to the branch: git push origin feature/NewFeature
 4. Open a pull request.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-Inspiration from traditional Morse code learning tools.
-Wikipedia for the Morse code reference.
+Inspiration from Morse code on-line learning tools and Wikipedia for the Morse code reference.